laserpants/code-overload/README.md

 Haskell is a modern, compiled, strongly typed, purely functional, programming language based on the (Girard-Reynolds) polymorphic lambda calculus, also known as System-F. The Haskell language standard is the result of over twenty years of research in programming language design.
 The language is named after the famous logician Haskell Curry.

-GHC is the most commonly used Haskell compiler.
+GHC is the most widely used Haskell compiler.
 It comes bundled with the Haskell platform — a comprehensive development environment available for Windows, Mac, and Linux.

 Haskell belongs to a language family commonly referred to as *lazy* functional programming languages.
 Lazy evaluation is a technique used by compilers to implement an underlying language property known as non-strictness.
 Strict and non-strict semantics differ in how evaluation of expressions propagates: